judering/judering.github.io/index.md

 - My piece "Invisible Scamper" for solo cello, performed by Martin Johnson is featured on the Contemporary Music Centre's "new music​:​:​new Ireland four" promotional cd which is now available to stream on [bandcamp](https://cmcireland.bandcamp.com/album/new-music-new-ireland-four)
 - Commissioned by Music Network to write a piece for the cello and accordion duo Christian-Pierre La Marca and Félicien Brut for performance in November 2022.
 - Commissioned by Larissa O'Grady to write a piece for violin and electronics with funds from the Arts Council
 - Commissioned by The Appalachian Chamber Music Festival to write a piece with a bluegrass slant to celebrate Irish folk roots in Appalachia.
 Sponsored by Berryville Graphics.
-World premiere will take place on the 18th August in Harpers Ferry, West Virginia, USA.
+World premiere took place on the 18th August, 2022 in Harpers Ferry, West Virginia, USA.

 # PODCAST APPEARANCES
+[Click here](https://www.cmc.ie/amplify/episode-85) Sounding the Alarm - new music and the climate emergency: amplify LIVE at New Music Dublin 2023.
+A panel discussion hosted by Jonathan Grimes of The Contemporary Music Centre, featuring myself, Juergen Simpson, Karen Power and Robert Curgenven.

 [Click here](https://www.cmc.ie/amplify/episode-40) listen back to a group chat for New Music Dublin 2021.
 We talk about the concerts and works that were performed.